A Guidebook: How to Live Beyond Survival in Oppressive Systems

 The Water We Swim In

 These stories BOTH hurt us and connect us to our people.
-When we can see them clearly - the water we swim in - we realize how we're all trapped in them.
+When we can see them clearly - the water we swim in - we realize how we are all trapped in them.
 Even those who seem to benefit from these beliefs are cut off from their authentic selves.

 But with seeing comes…grief.
-Letting go of what we think connects us to our people, to the earth, to life - this can be the hardest part.
-We can begin to see our past and the people we love through the lens of these inherited stories.
-We can then tend to the suffering and damage they've caused.
+Letting go of what we think connects us to our people, to the earth, to life can be the hardest part.
+When we can begin to see our past and the people we love through the lens of these inherited stories, we can then tend to the suffering and damage they've caused.

 Connection Through Boundaries

-These same principles apply when we engage with oppressive systems - we can see them clearly, refuse to participate in their damage, and work for change.
+When we engage with oppressive systems - we can see the systems clearly, refuse to participate in the damage, and work for change.

 Discern and Protect